underscoreio/underscoreio/src/html/_posts/2015-05-28-typechecking-sql.md

 A consequence of supplying a `@StaticDatabaseConfig` is that you can define a one databases configuration for your application and a different one for the compiler to use.
 That is, perhaps you are running an application, or test suite, against an in-memory database, but validating the queries at compile time against a production-like integration database.

-It's also worth nothing that `tsq` works with inserts and updates too:
+It's also worth noting that `tsq` works with inserts and updates too:

 ~~~ scala
 val greeting = "Hello"